 Any fat sources primarily composed of medium-chain fatty acids provide many benefits.
 These are safe for consumption and can serve as an essential part of any diet.
 With smarter consumption of fats, such as MCFAs, they can better serve your body rather than work against your digestion.
-MCTS are one of the best ways to provide the body with a lasting fuel source without the negative effects of a high-carb diet.
+MCTs are one of the best ways to get a lasting fuel source without the negative effects of a high-carb diet.

 Adding coconut oil and MCT oil into the diet is primarily how you can achieve this.
 As mentioned above, a few of the benefits of medium-chain triglycerides include: